Skip to content

 Biologics, including vaccines, monoclonal antibodies, and cell-based therapies, represent a cutting-edge segment of the pharmaceutical industry.
 These products are complex and require stringent controls to ensure their safety, efficacy, and quality.
 In Canada, the Good Manufacturing Practices (GMP) guidelines enforced by Health Canada provide a robust regulatory framework for biologics manufacturing.

-This article explores the role of Health Canada’s GMP guidelines in biologics manufacturing, emphasizing key requirements, challenges, and
+This article explores the role of Health Canada’s GMP guidelines in biologics manufacturing, emphasizing key requirements, challenges, and strategies for compliance.

 What Are Biologics?